bright-sparks/sample-JustMeme/README.md

 $ tns platform add android
 ```

 JustMeme uses Babel to transpile the ES6-written source into ES5 that can run on JavaScriptCore and V8 in NativeScript.
-To setup a Gulp watcher to transpile your code, switch to the `src` directory and install the necessary dependencies from npm:
+To setup a Gulp watcher to transpile your code start by installing the necessary dependencies from npm:

 ```
-$ cd src
 $ npm install
 ```